enviodev/docs/docs/HyperIndex/getting-started.md

 ## Indexer Configuration

-Indexers generated using  the quickstart, templates or examples will work without any further configuration.
+Indexers generated using  the Quickstart, templates or examples will work without any further configuration.

 Users can further configure their indexers to perform custom logic, and the process is done via modifying the 3 files below: